 What are we doing in class?

 Students often list badminton as their "favorite" activity that we participate in for the year.
-It can be exciting and fast-paced, When learning badminton, it is relatively easy to master the needed basic skills, and the class will often will bare witness to epic rally's lasting 20 to 30 hits ("drives").
+It can be exciting and fast-paced, When learning badminton, it is relatively easy to master the needed basic skills, and the class will often be treated to epic rally's lasting 20 to 30 hits ("drives").
 Add in some acrobatic diving saves, crowd pleasing smashes, a chance to strategize with a partner, and deadly drop shots and you have the recipe for a fun, fitness and skill building activity.

 We will continue to work on the Affective realm of learning by showcasing sportsmanship and giving thought to the "impression" we leave with others when they play and interact with us.